Vardot/varbase-behat/tools/README.txt

 We do have some examples or how to use some of the extra behat features and added step definitions.

-To use any of the tools features, you will need to copy them to the features folder.
+If you want to test the any of the tools features, you will need to use the varbase tools config file, as you can see in the following command.

-varbase_behat/features/
+$ bin/behat --config=behat.varbase-tools.yml tools/example.feature